Vice President of Strategic Initiatives, Director of Advanced Degrees, and Professor of New Testament

 Dr. Padilla explores strategic partnerships to attract prospective students to Western, while providing leadership to the Master of Theology and Doctor of Ministry programs.
 Dr. Padilla’s experience in international theological education and his position as a Commissioner for the Association of Theological Schools uniquely qualify him to develop programs that are responsive to ministry in the 21st century.

-Dr. Padilla previously served as the Dean of the Hispanic Ministries program and professor of New Testament at Gordon-Conwell Theological Seminary, as well as Dean of the school’s Boston campus, the Center for Urban Ministerial Education.
+Dr. Padilla came to WTS from Gordon-Conwell Theological Seminary, where he served as the Dean of the Hispanic Ministries Program and Professor of New Testament, as well as Dean of the school’s Boston campus, the Center for Urban Ministerial Education.
 He taught Christian Studies at Nyack College from 1992-97 and prior to that, Dr. Padilla founded and taught at the Spanish Eastern School of Theology in Swan Lake, NY for seven years.

 In his work as Dean of Gordon-Conwell’s Boston campus, he oversaw the educational programs and the emerging programs in downtown Boston, including Masters and Doctor of Ministry degrees.